simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 # EIE 3<sup>rd</sup> Year Modules <!-- omit in toc -->
-This document is a comprehensive guide aiming to make it easier for EIE (and to some extent EEE) students to choose their modules for 3<sup>rd</sup> year.
+This document is a comprehensive guide aiming to make it easier for EIE (and EEE) students to choose their modules for 3<sup>rd</sup> year.
 Additional information on modules can be found by looking at SOLE survey results (see [here](http://www.imperial.ac.uk/students/academic-support/student-surveys/ug-student-surveys/ug-sole/ug-sole-results/)), although if you're looking for a more *unfiltered* view then you're probably in the right place.
+For modules shared between EEE and EIE, reviews are marked EEE or EIE (and if left blank are unknown).

 This document is maintained by the EIE departmental representative, instructions to maintain can be found [here](https://github.com/sts219/EE_Module_Feedback).
 If you'd like to add feedback, please submit it [here](https://forms.office.com/r/B8bkf2pGsE) **(Please check that the year of the survey matches your current academic year, and if it doesn't contact your dep rep!)**

 # Table of Contents <!-- omit in toc -->
 - [General Advice](#general-advice)